 CAMPOREE : An annual event where Scout BSA Troops from across North Cascades are invited for a weekend of camping and skill based activities.

 WEBELOS-REE: Run by the Scout BSA troops of North Cascades Webelos-Ree is about giving Webelos the chance to taste the adventure that waits for them after crossover.

-DISTRICT DINNER: The District Dinner is an annual event where volunteers from across the District are recognized for their efforts to make the world better through Scouting.
+COURT OF HONOR: The District Court of Honor is an annual event where volunteers from across the District are recognized for their efforts to make the world better through Scouting.

 CONSTRUCTION CITY: This Webelos special event is held in partnership with Home Depot in Burlington where Webelos can work on their Engineer badge.

 The Boy Scouts of America in it’s over 100 years of program knows a few things about why youth join Scouting and whey they STAY in Scouting.
 A youth is 70% more likely to stay in Scouting if they attend a major Scout Camp program each summer.
 This may mean Scout Resident Camp for Scout BSA troops or Cub Day Camp for Cub Scouts.
 These programs offer a mountain top program for most scouts each year that helps keep them excited for Scouting.
 For that reason the North Cascades Camping Committee works to ensure that every scout is invited to a camp adventure each summer.